IVIG (Intravenous Immunoglobulin)

 Frequency

-- Acute treatment: one course
+- Acute treatment may be one course

-- Chronic use: every 3-4 weeks
+- Chronic immune modulation is often every 3-4 weeks

 Compared to Plasma Exchange